Caffe Misto is known as “café au lait.” But still different.

 - A Caffè Misto can be made with any milk, and the milk has steamed

-- A latte can be made with any milk, but whole milk produces the best froth.
+- A latte can be made with any milk, but whole milk produces the best foam.
 Most of the milk is steamed, with only a small portion being foamed.

 The amount of milk in these drinks is the next significant difference.
 This varies depending on the coffee shop, but for the most part, it’s the difference in milk: